misterblack1/trs80-diagnosticrom/README.md

 # Running this diagnostic ROM on a TRS-80 Model I or Model III

+The Diagnostic ROM is less than 2K in size, so it will fit completely within a 2716.

 To use this diagnostic ROM on a TRS-80 Model III, you must first make or buy an adapter to allow use of an EPROM in the U104 ROM socket.
 This socket is designed for a 2364 which does not have a compatible pinout with a 2764 EPROM.
 Adapter PCBs are widely available on the usual sources, or you can make some PCBs at this link:

 [PCBway Project Link for EPROM adapter](https://www.pcbway.com/project/shareproject/Adapter_2364___27128__by_Bobbel_.html)